felixhorns/spar/README.md

 A complete Python 2.7 environment is specified by the YAML file in the repository, which can be used to create an environment using Anaconda.
 Key dependencies are `pandas`, `primer3`, and `pysam`.

 Immcantation 2.6.0 is required to run igblast and can be installed using Docker or Singularity using the instructions [here](https://immcantation.readthedocs.io/en/version-2.4.0/docker/intro.html).
-Installation of igblast is greatly simplified by using containerization such as Docker or Singularity.
-The pipeline is currently configured to use Singularity, and the Singularity image for immcantation must be at `resources/immcantation-2.6.0.simg`.
+Containerization such as Docker or Singularity greatly simplifies installation of igblast and is highly recommended.
+The pipeline is currently configured to use Singularity.
+Singularity image for immcantation must be located at `resources/immcantation-2.6.0.simg`.

 ## Running the SPAR primer design pipeline

 The wrapper script that runs the pipeline is `run_spar.sh`.

-The inputs are:
+Inputs:
-- Path to the working directory, which must contain `all_contig_annotations.csv`, `all_contig_annotations.json`, `all_contig.fasta`, and `all_contig.bam`.
+- Path to the working directory.
+This must contain `all_contig_annotations.csv`, `all_contig_annotations.json`, `all_contig.fasta`, and `all_contig.bam`.
 This is typically the output directory of 10X Genomics cellranger (e.g. `/path/to/cellranger/sample/outs`).
 - Sample name.
 This is used as a unique identifier for each library or sample.
 Typically, this is used to distinguish different 10X libraries.
 - Path to the output directory.
-This is where the file indicating SPAR primers, called `cell_contigs_primers.csv`, will be written.
+This is where the file indicating SPAR primers will be written.

-The output is a table, called `cell_contigs_primers.csv`, listing the optimal primers to retrieve the variable region of each contig.
+Output is a table, called `cell_contigs_primers.csv`, listing the optimal primers to retrieve the variable region of each contig.

 Example of running SPAR pipeline:

-`source run_spar.sh /path/to/cellranger/sample/outs my_sample_name /path/to/spar/output`
+`./run_spar.sh /path/to/cellranger/sample/outs my_sample_name /path/to/spar/output`

 ## Contents